Robinhood vs Public in 2026

 Investing and Trading

-With a Robinhood account, self-directed traders can buy and sell stocks, option contracts, exchange-traded funds, futures, and cryptocurrencies.
+With a Robinhood account, self-directed traders can buy and sell stocks, option contracts, exchange-traded funds, futures, event contracts, closed-end funds, and cryptocurrencies.

 Robin Hood versus Public